Michigan Capitol Area Chapter College Scholarship Program

 4. The chapter

-of scholarships and book allowances awarded depends on funds available.
+number of scholarships and book allowances awarded depends on funds

-The scholarship program is funded through donations from chapter members and
+available.
+The scholarship program is funded through donations from

 consideration is given if the sponsor is a member of the National MOAA and